 Member-supported, grassroots media.

-I’ve been looking for words that speak to the current moment.
+I've been looking all year for words that speak to the current moment.
 Not new words, but old, recycled words put to dynamic use.
-Perhaps I’m looking for language with a kind of sustainability.
+Perhaps I'm looking for language with a kind of sustainability.

 In this moment, we do need critical news that informs us about the current COVID-19 crisis, but we also need a creative poetics to sustain us through the pandemic.
-April is National Poetry Month, so I’ve pulled together three of my favorite poems that we’ve published over the years that I think help externalize some of the internal complexities percolating through our minds and histories.
+I've pulled together three of my favorite poems that we've published over the years that I think help externalize some of the internal complexities percolating through our minds and histories.

 When I first read Emily Brown's poems "I'm Overreacting" and "Other Possible Lives," I described them as "apocalyptically quiet."
 I didn't know that a year later we'd all be living through the apocalypse.